Morgan Wood Bembry

 Since 2013, Morgan has also developed an estate planning and administration practice.
 This particular area of law drew her attention before her career even began as it gave her the opportunity to use her skills to help people on a very personal level.
 She works with clients young and old to develop their first estate plans or interpret and rework wills or trusts that they have had in place for years.
 The insights she gains through interactions with clients help her tailor their documents to address their particular concerns.
 She also assists survivors who are navigating the probate process or administering a trust for a loved one, doing what she can to make a difficult time as easy as possible.

-She has been selected to the Georgia Rising Stars list from Super Lawyers each year since 2016.
+She has been recognized six times on the Georgia Rising Stars list from Super Lawyers.

 Morgan received her J.D. from the University of Georgia School of Law, where she graduated cum laude in 2011 and served as managing editor of the Georgia Law Review.
 During law school, Morgan interned with the Athens-Clarke County Probate Court and with the Georgia Governor’s Office of Consumer Affairs.

 Prior to law school, Morgan worked in marketing and communications for a large Atlanta law firm.
 She earned her A.B.J., cum laude, from the University of Georgia, majoring in public relations.